tinkandboo/terraform-task/README.md

             ],
             "Resource": "*"

+#Run the following
-ensure following env variables are set and available in shell used to run terraform
+#ensure following env variables are set and available in shell used to run terraform

-TFSTATE_BUCKET - set to bucket name
+TFSTATE_BUCKET - set this to "terraform-remote-state-bucket-for-my-task"
-TFSTATE_KEY - key used in dynamodb
+TFSTATE_KEY - set this to "staging/terraform.tfstate"
-TFSTATE_REGION - supply region
+TFSTATE_REGION - set this to "eu-west-2"

+run env to check above env variables are set correctly

-cd setupTFstate
+cd provisionEKS/remote-state
 terraform init
-terraform plan
+terraform apply

-cd provisionEKS
+cd ..
 terraform init \
 -backend-config="bucket=${TFSTATE_BUCKET}" \
 -backend-config="key=${TFSTATE_KEY}" \